septag/rizz/README.md

 This is not a game engine, it's a relatively low-level framework for programmers to build their own engine/renderer/physics on top of it.
 The core of _rizz_ does not and will not implement any rendering techniques/physics or impose any specific entity system to the user.
 It just provides the basic building blocks for game developers.
 Other features will be implemented as plugins.

 ## Features
+see [CHANGELOG](CHANGES.md) for latest changes, new features and bug fixes.

 #### Core
 - *Portable C code*: C11 (gcc/clang), C99 (msvc) compatible code, designed with data-oriented mindset.
 - *Plugin system*: Engine has a small core.
 Many functionalities are implemented through plugins.